Mateo Hrvatin

-Mateo Hrvatin (born 15 August 1980 in Rijeka) is a former Croatian handballer, who played as left winger for RK Zamet, CO Zagreb and RK Crikvenica.
+Mateo Hrvatin (born 15 August 1980) is a former Croatian handballer, who played as left winger for RK Zamet, CO Zagreb and RK Crikvenica.
 He was selected by the Croatian national team for the 2009 World Men's Handball Championship.

 Early life

 Mateo Hrvatin was born 15 August 1980 in Rijeka where he grew up.

 Hrvatin started playing handball in Rijeka at local club RK Kvarner.
 At Kvarner he passed various youth selections before playing at the senior level.